Scholarship Day

 The role of an Institutional Review Board (IRB) is to ensure ethical treatment of human subjects in research.

 The IRB is an administrative body established by the shared governance system at Adrian College.
 It implements the Code of Federal Regulations established by the Office of Health and Human Services which provides guidelines in protecting the rights and welfare of human subjects in research.
 The federal regulations guiding IRB policy can be found at http://www.hhs.gov/ohrp/humansubjects/guidance/45cfr46.html.
-The IRB is assigned the task of providing information and establishing policies and procedures necessary to ensure that human subjects participating in research conducted by Adrian College faculty, staff and students are protected from undo harm.
+The IRB is assigned the task of providing information and establishing policies and procedures necessary to ensure that human subjects participating in research conducted by Adrian College faculty, staff and students are protected from undue harm.

 The IRB at Adrian College